GluuFederation/docs-openbanking-prod/docs/source/mtls.md

 apachectl -M | grep ssl

-If we get output as “ssl_module (shared)” then the ssl_module is installed.
+Its output as “ssl_module (shared)” confirms that the ssl_module is installed.

-Usually third party or Certbot SSL certs are used for web server ssl connections.
-In that case no extra configuration is necessary.
+Usually third party or Certbot SSL certificates are used for web server ssl connections.

 The following lines should be included in Apache configuration which is responsible for ssl connection.
 The paths of cert files could be different so refer the details of your distribution.
 Like for CentOS /etc/pki/tls is the path. /etc/ssl/ is for Debian based distributions.